proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/linux_gsg/nic_perf_intel_platform.rst

 The following are some recommendations on BIOS settings.
 Different platforms will have different BIOS naming so the following is mainly for reference:

 #.
-Before starting consider resetting all BIOS settings to their default.
+Establish the steady state for the system, consider reviewing BIOS settings desired for best performance characteristic e.g. optimize for performance or energy efficiency.

 #.
-Disable all power saving options such as: Power performance tuning, CPU P-State, CPU C3 Report and CPU C6 Report.
+Match the BIOS settings to the needs of the application you are testing.

 #.
-Select **Performance** as the CPU Power and Performance policy.
+Typically, **Performance** as the CPU Power and Performance policy is a reasonable starting point.

 #.
-Disable Turbo Boost to ensure the performance scaling increases with the number of cores.
+Consider using Turbo Boost to increase the frequency on cores.

 #.
-Set memory frequency to the highest available number, NOT auto.

-#.
-Disable all virtualization options when you test the physical function of the NIC, and turn on ``VT-d`` if you wants to use VFIO.
+Disable all virtualization options when you test the physical function of the NIC, and turn on VT-d if you wants to use VFIO.

 Linux boot command line